 Reduction of pests, particularly possums is a priority.
 A local resident has been running trapping line in the remnants for a few months and has reported a reduction in possum numbers.
-However, pest eradication and control needs to be tackled in a far more comprehensive fashion as part of an overall pest management programme (see section 10.1 on 'Pest Animal Control').
+However, pest eradication and control needs to be tackled in a far more comprehensive fashion as part of an overall pest management programme (see section on 'Pest Control' below).